Deqity/deqity-core/README.md

 ```

 ## TokenizedEquity.sol
 This contract represents the equity of a buisness as erc-20 tokens.
 On deployment the contructor calls the ```initilizeEquity``` function along with setting many status varibles.
 This function mints inputed shares for each inputed shareholder.
-It then updates some status variables and calls the ```update``` function with its parameter as true.
+It then updates some status variables, transfers ownership to the caller, and calls the ```update``` function with its parameter as true.

 ```solidity
  /// @notice mints tokens according to pre-existing equity